-(5416) 'A'isha reported that an effeminate man [مُخَنَّث] used to call upon the wives of the Prophet, peace be upon him, and they considered him to be "without the defining skill" (of males) [فكانوا يعدونه من غيْر أولى الارة].
+(5416) 'A'isha reported that an effeminate man [مُخَنَّث] used to call upon the wives of the Prophet, peace be upon him, and they considered him to be "not a possessor of the desire/skill" [فكانوا يعدونه من غيْر أولى الارة].
 The Prophet, peace be upon him, came by one day as he (the effeminate man) was sitting with some of his wives and he was describing a woman, saying: "When she comes towards you, she has four, and when she turns her back, she has eight."
 Then the Prophet, peace be upon him, said: "I see this one knows these things!
 He shall not call upon you (pl.)."
 She ('A'isha) said then they began to observe veil from him.

-Note that in 'A'isha's telling of the story, she states that the women allowed him into their private rooms because they assumed he lacked "the defining skill".
-'A'isha actually quotes the Qur'anic verse about men who "lack the defining skill of males," demonstrating that his presence in the women's space would have been proper according to the Qur'an if only he had in fact been "without the defining skill."
-However, the statement of the effeminate man about the daughter of Ghailan, whatever it meant, indicated to Muhammad that he did not lack the defining skill of males and that, on the contrary, he had an appreciation of women as sexual objects.
-This disqualifies him as an intimate domestic servant according to the Qur'an as well as the standards of the day.
-In a system that depends on household servants to be heterosexually indifferent, the main risk is that this indifference can be faked.
-In other words, an ordinary male can pretend to be an exclusive homosexual in order to gain free access to the private space of women.
+Note that in 'A'isha's telling of the story, she states that the women allowed him into their private rooms because they assumed he lacked "the desire/skill".
+(I use the words desire and skill together because the Arabic word has both meanings and because this particular skill depends on desire.)
+'A'isha actually quotes the Qur'anic verse about men who are "not possessors of the desire/skill that belongs to males," demonstrating that his presence in the women's space would have been proper according to the Qur'an if only he had in fact lacked "the desire/skill."
+However, the statement of the effeminate man about the daughter of Ghailan, whatever it meant, indicated to Muhammad that he possessed the desire/skill that characterized adult males and that he had an appreciation of women as sexual objects.
+This disqualified him as an intimate domestic servant according to the Qur'an as well as the standards of the day.
+In a system that depended on household servants to be heterosexually indifferent, the main risk was that this indifference could be faked.
+In other words, an ordinary male could pretend to be an exclusive homosexual in order to gain free access to the private space of women.

-"males" who imitate women and women who imitate males, and in which
+specifically curses "males" who imitate women and women who imitate males, and

 (773) The Messenger of God, peace be upon him, cursed female-impersonators [m.pl.] who are males, and male-impersonators [f.pl.] who are women.